The world’s first metal binder jetting system designed to bring metal 3D printing to machine shops.

 Use 3D printing to amplify your shop’s output.
 Effortlessly print end-use metal parts with the quality, surface finish and tolerances required to co-exist with machining.

-With a high-speed, single-pass print engine, the Shop System™ produces high-quality metal parts up to 10x faster than laser powder bed fusion—meaning you can 3D print up to 70kg of metal parts per day.
+With a high-speed, single-pass print engine, the Shop System™ produces high-quality metal parts at up to 10x the speed of laser powder bed fusion systems⁴—meaning you can 3D print up to hundreds or thousands of metal parts per day.⁵

 Print a build per shift